 The first step is to figure out a particular part of the work done at your company that is an isolated project.
 For instance, you may have a standard way that you complete the process of advertising for a new tenant for a particular property.
 Decide where the process begins (for instance, an employee reaches out to learn whether someone is renewing their lease or not).
 It would be best if you also determined where it ends (when the tenant has successfully occupied the property).
 This way, you don't end up with intertwined and entangled workflows.

-Of course, your work is connected to everyone else, but giving each small step a place in a single workflow is ideal for not confusing your team.
+Of course, your work is connected to everyone else, but giving each small step a place in a single property management workflow is ideal for not confusing your team.

 Assemble All Decision Makers and Implementers